Hassan bin Rahma Al Qasimi: The fall of Ras Al Khaimah

 In November 1819, the British embarked on an expedition against Ras Al Khaimah, led by Major-General William Keir Grant, with a platoon of 3,000 soldiers.
 The British extended an offer to Said bin Sultan of Muscat in which he would be made ruler of the Pirate Coast if he agreed to assist the British in their expedition.
 Obligingly, he sent a force of 600 men and two ships.

-The force gathered off the coast of Ras Al Khaimah on 25 and 26 November and, on 2 and 3 December, troops were landed and, on 5 December, the town was bombarded from both land and sea.
-Continued bombardment took place over the following four days until, on the 9th, the fortress and town of Ras Al Khaimah were stormed.
+The force gathered off the coast of Ras Al Khaimah on 25 and 26 November.
+On 2 and 3 December, troops were landed and, on 5 December, the town was bombarded from both land and sea.
+Continued bombardment took place over the following four days.
+The British dragged two twenty-four-pound guns from HMS Liverpool across the sandy beach and mounted them overlooking the town, commencing fire on the morning of 8 December.
+By the evening, under the fire from these huge cannon, flags of truce were sent from the town's crumbling fort.
+The request for a truce was ignored.

+The next morning, the twenty-four-pounders once again opened fire, significantly breaching the fortified walls of the town and allowing the British storming party to stream into the deserted settlement.
 On the fall of Ras Al Khaimah, three cruisers were sent to blockade Rams to the North and this, too was found to be deserted and its inhabitants retired to the 'impregnable' hill-top fort of Dhayah.
-The fort fell on 22 December.
+The fort fell on 22 December, again to the Liverpool's huge guns.

-The rout of Ras Al Khaimah led to only five British casualties as opposed to the 400 to 1000 casualties reportedly suffered by the Al Qasimi.
+The rout of Ras Al Khaimah led to only five British casualties as opposed to the 400 to 1,000 casualties reportedly suffered by the Qawasim.
+Sixty-two guns were captured, most of which were found to be unserviceable.
+However, a large number of captured goats delighted the ever-hungry sailors and soldiers.
+Some 80 boats, ranging from forty to 250 tons, were captured but there was little beyond goats by way of plunder: the town was emptied of people and goods alike.
+Hassan bin Rahmah Al Qasimi, and his followers surrendered to the British.

 The town of Ras Al Khaimah was blown up and a garrison was established there, consisting of 800 sepoys and artillery.
 The expedition then visited Jazirat Al Hamra, which was deserted, but then went on to destroy the fortifications and larger vessels of Umm Al Qawain, Ajman, Fasht, Sharjah, Abu Hail and Dubai.
 Ten vessels which had taken shelter in Bahrain were also destroyed.